3xionDev/n-docs/map-tutorial.md

 This section will teach you how to create a very basic map and will teach you the core method behind designing an n-gon map.
 ____
+### Prerequisites

+You will need:

+A desktop or laptop computer

+Internet access

+Website console access (specifically site console)

+Time